SubnauticaModding/QModManager/Mac Installation/README.md

 # Developers

 These files were created by cloning the existing DLL files, editing them in VisualStudio, and changing the built in path directories to be Mac specific.
+This has been merged into the main code and no longer requires separate mac installation files.